-The inspector saw that fire drills were carried out on a three monthly basis.
-The inspector noted that all staff attended the fire safety training.
+The inspector reviewed the training records and saw that all staff attended the fire safety training.
 Staff spoken with were knowledgeable on the procedure to follow in the event of a fire.

-The inspector read the emergency plan and saw that it contained sufficient detail to guide staff in the procedure to follow in the event of possible emergencies such as flood or power outage.
+The inspector read the emergency plan which required improvement at the previous inspection.
+This had been updated and contained sufficient detail to guide staff in the procedure to follow in the event of possible emergencies such as flood or power outage.
 In addition alternative accommodation for residents was specified should evacuation be required.
-An emergency bag continuing equipment such as torches and high visibility jackets was available to take with residents should it be required.
+A fully equipped emergency bag continuing equipment such as torches, emergency blankets and hi visibility jackets was available to take with residents should it be required.